-DPoE Systems MUST allow the use of new TLV 43.5.13, defined in Annex A, to define the L2VPN Mode.
-DPoE ONUs MUST allow the use of new TLV 43.5.13, defined in Annex A, to define the L2VPN Mode.
+DPoE Systems MUST allow the use TLV 43.5.13 to define the L2VPN Mode.
 Currently, L2VPN has two modes: Encapsulation Mode and Transport Mode.
 Encapsulation Mode is the default L2VPN Mode.

-In the L2VPN Encapsulation Mode, DPoE ONUs MUST allow the use of TLV 43.5.2.3 to add [802.1ad] S-VLAN tag to the customer frames received from MU interface.
-Customer traffic received from MU interface belongs to one EPL service instance, which is identified by the S-VLAN ID in the [802.1ad] S-VLAN tag.
+In the L2VPN Encapsulation Mode, vCMs MUST allow the use of TLV 43.5.2.3 to add [802.1ad] S-VLAN, [802.1ad] C-VLAN, or both [802.1ad] S-VLAN, and C-VLAN tags to the customer frames received from MU interface.
+Customer traffic received from MU interface belongs to one EPL service instance, which is identified by the S-VLAN ID in the S-VLAN tag, C-VLAN ID in the outer C-VLAN tag, or the combination of S-VLAN ID and C-VLAN ID in the outer S-VLAN and C-VLAN tags.

-In the L2VPN Encapsulation Mode, DPoE ONUs MUST allow the use of TLV 43.5.2.6.1 and TLV 43.5.2.6.2 to add [802.1ah] I-Component encapsulation to the customer frames received from MU interface.
+In the L2VPN Encapsulation Mode, vCMs MUST allow the use of TLV 43.5.2.6.1 and TLV 43.5.2.6.2 to add [802.1ah] I-Component encapsulation to the customer frames received from MU interface.
 Customer traffic received from MU interface belongs to one EPL service instance, which is identified by the I-SID in [802.1ah] I-Component encapsulation.